Is Milan safe? Neighborhoods to avoid and where to live

 Here're 7 tips for staying safe while you kickstart your new life in Milan:

 1. Get to know your neighbours.
-People who have lived in your neighbourhood for a while will tell you the truth about the area and what parts to avoid.
-You’ll also have a dependable person close by in an emergency.
-If you can’t meet your neighbours, check out Facebook groups for your neighbourhood.
+People who have lived in your neighborhood for a while will tell you the truth about the area and what parts to avoid.
+You'll also have a dependable person close by in an emergency.
+If you can't meet your neighbors, check out your neighborhood's Facebook group.

-2. Search homes for rent in Milan via a reliable and safe platform like and you’ll easily avoid rental scams.
+2. Search homes for rent in Milan via a reliable and safe platform, and you'll easily avoid rental scams.

 3. Buy an Italian SIM card.
-You’ll always have data and signal should you need to contact someone in an emergency.
+You'll always have data and a signal, should you need to contact someone in an emergency.

 4. Be mindful of your home; have you locked the windows and doors?
-A lot of robberies occur because a door or window was left unlocked.
+Many robberies occur because a door or window was left unlocked.

 5. Familiarise yourself with your tenant rights and ensure you understand your rental contract completely before signing.

 6. Avoid lingering in or around stations.
-Most crimes will occur close to public transportation stations.
+Most crimes occur near public transportation stations.

 You should know what numbers to call in case of an emergency.